-(d)(1)(i) Control, minimize or eliminate, to the maximum extent feasible, post-closure infiltration of liquids into the waste and releases of CCR, leachate, or contaminated run-off to the ground or surface waters or to the atmosphere;
+(d)(1)(i)/d(1)(a) Control, minimize or eliminate, to the maximum extent feasible, post-closure infiltration of liquids into the waste and releases of CCR, leachate, or contaminated run-off to the ground or surface waters or to the atmosphere;

-The permeability of the final cover system will be less than or equal to the permeability of the bottom liner system and will be graded with up to a 25 percent (maximum) slope to promote surface water runoff.
+The permeability of the final cover system will be less than or equal to the permeability of the bottom liner system and will be graded with up to a 25-percent (maximum) slope to promote surface water run-off.

-(d)(1)(ii) Preclude the probability of future impoundment of water, sediment, or slurry;
+(d)(1)(ii)/d(1)(b) Preclude the probability of future impoundment of water, sediment, or slurry;

 The geomembrane hydraulic barrier component of the final cover system will preclude infiltration of precipitation.
-The final cover will be installed with up to a 25 percent (maximum) slope and will tie in to the perimeter embankment, thereby promoting surface water run-off from the site.
+The final cover will be installed with up to a 25-percent (maximum) slope and will tie into the perimeter embankment, thereby promoting surface water run-off from the site.

-(d)(1)(iii) Include measures that provide for major slope stability to prevent the sloughing or movement of the final cover system during the closure and post-closure care period;
+(d)(1)(iii)/d(1)(c) Include measures that provide for major slope stability to prevent the sloughing or movement of the final cover system during the closure and post-closure care period;

-The final cover will be installed with a vegetated 25 percent (maximum) slope that meets stability requirements.
+The final cover will be installed with a vegetated 25-percent (maximum) slope that meets stability requirements.

-(d)(1)(iv) Minimize the need for further maintenance of the CCR unit, and;
+(d)(1)(iv)/d(1)(d) Minimize the need for further maintenance of the CCR unit, and;